King Solomon's Mines (1985 film): Plot

-The two rival expeditions shadow each other, clashing on several occasions, but Quatermain's group manages to rescue Professor Huston, who confirms the mines are indeed real and he implores Quatermain to stop Bockner and Dogati from finding them.
-After a few harrowing encounters with both the Germans and some of the local native tribes, they finally enter the tribal lands of the Kukuana who capture them.
-The tribe is under the control of the evil priestess, Gagoola, who has Quatermain hung upside down over a pond full of crocodiles.
-Just when all seems lost, Umbopo arrives and after defeating Gagoola's warriors in combat, reveals his identity as an exiled tribal chief and the rightful ruler of the Kukuanas.
+Quatermain's group rescues Huston, who implores Quatermain to stop Bockner and Dogati from finding the mines.
+The group enter the tribal lands of the Kukuana, who capture them.
+The tribe is under the control of priestess Gagoola, who has Quatermain hung upside down over crocodiles.
+After defeating Gagoola's warriors, Umbopo reveals himself as an exiled tribal chief and the rightful ruler of the Kukuanas.
+As the tribesmen submit to him, Bockner and Dogati attack the village.

-As the tribesmen submit to him, Bockner and Dogati attack the village in full force.
-Amid the ensuing chaos, Gagoola captures Jesse and flees into caves in the depths of the Breasts of Sheba, the twin mountain peaks where the mines are located.
-Quatermain and Umbopo give chase after them and they are in turn pursued by Bockner and Dogati.
-They follow Quatermain and Umbopo to the entrance to the mines, but are hampered by a moat of quicksand.
-Bockner orders his men forward into the moat, but they have trouble crossing it.
-Dogati then shoots down all of Bockner's soldiers, as well as most of his own men, and uses their bodies as stepping stones to cross the moat safely.
-As they approach the entrance, Bockner shoots Dogati and takes command of what little remains of the party.
+Amid the ensuing chaos, Gagoola captures Jesse and flees into caves under the Breasts of Sheba, twin mountain peaks where the mines are located.
+Quatermain and Umbopo go after them, pursued by Bockner and Dogati.
+At the entrance to the mines, Bockner and Dogati's party reach a moat of quicksand.
+Bockner orders his men forward into the moat, and shoots them, and most of his own men, using their bodies as stepping stones.
+As they approach the entrance, Bockner shoots Dogati and takes command of the party.

-Inside the mines, Quatermain and Umbopo rescue Jesse and find the resting place of all the former tribal queens, including the Queen of Sheba herself, encased in crystal.
-Umbopo explains that Gagoola had attempted to sacrifice Jesse in order to keep her power as the Kukuanas' ruler because of Jesse's strong resemblance to the Queen of Sheba.
-Then Gagoola appears and taunts Umbopo, who pursues her through the caverns.
+Inside the mines, Quatermain and Umbopo rescue Jesse and find the resting place of all the former tribal queens, including the Queen of Sheba who is encased in crystal.
+To keep her power as the Kukuanas' ruler, Gagoola attempted to sacrifice Jesse, who has a strong resemblance to the Queen.
+Umbopo pursues Gagoola.

-As Bockner and his men arrive next, Quatermain and Jesse flee for safety, but end up in the cavern's treasure chamber, which is full of raw diamonds and other priceless treasures.
-As they gather some of the diamonds to take with them, Bockner hears their voices from outside the chamber, but before he can enter, Gagoola activates a hidden rock switch and seals Quatermain and Jesse inside the chamber.
-The switch also triggers a trap that causes the ceiling of the chamber, which is lined with stalactites to lower on them.
-Quatermain and Jesse manage to stop the ceiling trap, but then the chamber begins filling up with water.
-Just as the chamber fills completely, a lit stick of dynamite set by Bockner outside the chamber door explodes, sending them both spewing out of the chamber in the resulting flood to safety.
+As Bockner and his men arrive, Quatermain and Jesse flee, ending up in a treasure chamber full of diamonds and other treasures.
+Bockner hears their voices from outside the chamber, but Gagoola seals Quatermain and Jesse inside the chamber, triggering the ceiling to lower on them.
+Quatermain and Jesse stop the ceiling trap, but then the chamber begins filling up with water.
+A stick of dynamite set by Bockner outside the chamber door explodes, sending them both out to safety.